steadybit/docs-public/content/index.md

 ---
-title: "Getting started"
+title: "Welcome to steadybit eDocz"
 metaTitle: "steadybit docs"
 metaDescription: "steadybit - Chaos Engineering Platform"
 ---

-## Welcome to steadybit
+## Let's get you start hackin' gut

 Our steadybit platform that helps to proactively reduce downtime and provide visibility into systems to detect issues.
 We follow the principles of Chaos Engineering and help you to stay in control of your chaos experiments.